maxwellfarias/arch_doc/README.md

 ## 📚 Overview

-This repository studies **Clean Architecture** and **Modern Flutter Architecture** patterns through analysis of four real-world Flutter projects from established developers in the community.
+This repository studies **Clean Architecture** and **Modern Flutter Architecture** patterns through analysis of **five** real-world Flutter projects from established developers in the community.
 The goal is to document and understand different architectural approaches used by experienced Flutter developers.

 **This project is fully open for contributions.**